marskar/biof309_fall2018/README.md

 Logistics
 ---------

-This is a one-semester course starting on the 30th of January 2018 and finishing on 8th of May 2018.
+This is a one-semester course starting on the 13th of September 2018 and finishing on 13th of December 2018.

 **Class Location: Rathskeller (Room B1A199C), Building 60, NIH Bethesda campus**

 Attendance in class is strongly recommended; however, we realize other commitments may occasionally prevent attendance.
 If you miss a class, please review the materials available at the course [github repository](https://github.com/marskar/biof309_fall2018) and keep up with activities and homework.

+NEW THIS SEMESTER!
+We will be piloting REMOTE ATTENDANCE and CLASS RECORDINGS via [GoToMeeting](https://global.gotomeeting.com/join/biof309) and [WebEx](https://cbiit.webex.com/join/skarzynskimw).
+These two options are largely the same, you can pick whichever platform you prefer.
+Please do **NOT** use this as excuse to skip class and just watch the recorded lectures!
+This course is **NOT** a Massive Online Open Course (MOOC), it will feature a great deal of group work.
+Additionally, forming groups to complete the final project is highly encouraged!
+Remote attendance will work best if you can meet with classmates to work through exercises together.
+We will do our best to answers questions in the GoToMeeting and WebEx chat windows during class.
+We will also try to answer all questions on Slack, but please try to ask your questions during class, if at all possible.

 Important FAES Fall 2018 semester dates:

 * July 9 – September 7: Online Registration.
-* August 23: Open House (Bldg.
-10, FAES Academic Center, Classroom B1C209, 4:00 - 6:00 pm)  Refreshments will be served!
-* September 10 – 28: Late Registration ($10 late fee per course applies).
+* September 10 – 28: Late Registration (10 dollar late fee per course applies).
 * September 10: Classes begin.
 * December 14: Classes end.